loicgreffier/spring-boot-kafka-quickstarts/kafka-consumer-quickstarts/kafka-consumer-simple/README.md

 This module demonstrates:

-- The use of the Kafka Clients consumer API.
+- The use of the Kafka Clients consumer DSL.
 - The use of unit tests with a Mock consumer.

 This module consumes records of type <String,String> from a topic named STRING_TOPIC.